A regionally-based collaboration to regenerate soil, build farmer prosperity & boost vitality in the Delta, starting with rice.

 Health & research leaders linking soil, nutrition, and community wellbeing

-Whether you’re working in production, markets, or investment, this is your chance to learn, collaborate, and shape the future of regenerative rice in the Mississippi Delta.
+Whether you’re working in production, markets, or investment, this is your chance to learn, collaborate, and creative more regenerative systems in the Delta.